Quantabio Continues Newborn Screening Expansion as Tech Adopted by Wisconsin State Program

 Baker said there are advantages to being able to use commercial tests and US Food and Drug Administration-cleared tests, including not having to spend time and money on running a full validation.

-The Quantabio products are produced under ISO 13485, so are “very robust technologies that [labs] can just deploy and not be concerned about homebrew methodologies creating variability in their assay results,” Meehan said.
+The Quantabio products are produced under stringent quality standards, so are “very robust technologies that [labs] can just deploy and not be concerned about homebrew methodologies creating variability in their assay results,” Meehan said.

 Baker also noted she uses Bio-Rad’s reagents for digital PCR.
 Bio-Rad intends to branch further into the non-invasive prenatal testing and newborn screening markets with its newly-cleared clinical instrument, as previously reported, and Baker noted that, in general, having an FDA-cleared test is “always the ideal situation.”
 Her lab uses the Bio-Rad assay for SMN2, and Bio-Rad assays for carrier screening.

 On the other hand, if reagents are too expensive, she will develop her own assays.
 “Our laboratory is accredited by CLIA and CAP … and our lab is very comfortable using LDTs,” she said, adding that the lab’s SCID test is an LDT.

 Meehan said that Quantabio has a relationship with many of the state public health labs that do newborn screening.
 “They are either using DBS regent alone or our tough mix reagent alone, or many of them are now using them in combination, so we’re in some process of helping them get to a multiplexing stage with SCID and SMA,” she said.